Etherna/etherna/README.md

 3. No spam.
 All automated messages and advertisements will be removed.

 4. Post in relevant sub-forums only.
 Messages posted in the wrong topic area can be moved or removed.

+5. Use only english language.
+Messages in any other language will be removed.